ndronos/c-nomorph/HowStufWorks.md

 From your computer's perspective, data is nothing but a series of ones and zeros representing on and off states for the electronic bits on your hard drive or in your computer's processor or memory.
+It's the software you're running on a computer that determines how to make sense of those billions of binary digits.

 (HowStuffWorks, 2017) pp. 6 & 13